What is legal custody?

-If you have sole legal custody, you alone have the right to make all of the decisions affecting your child’s life.
+If you have sole legal custody, you alone have the right to make all major decisions affecting your child’s life.

-If you have joint legal custody, you share the right to make decisions about your child’s life with the child’s other parent.
-To read about when a judge will award joint legal custody, go to When will a judge order joint legal custody?
+If you have joint legal custody, you and the other parent must consult with each other to make major decisions about your child.1 To learn when a judge will give joint legal custody, see When will a judge give joint legal custody?

 Who has custody if there is no custody order in place?